The 2020 Chevrolet Traverse is a great choice for a family 3-row SUV.

 But in the Chevrolet family, the Traverse has two bigger siblings.
 There’s the full-sized Tahoe SUV and over-sized Suburban SUV.

 So, midsize it is for the Chevrolet Traverse.
-And I recently picked one up from my friends at Martin Chevrolet for this review.
+And I recently picked one up from a local SoCal Chevy Dealer for this review.

 2020 Chevy Traverse Trim Configurations And MSRPs

 The 2020 Chevrolet Traverse continues offering numerous trim configuration options for you to choose from.
 So, without a doubt, there’s a Traverse trim level for you.

 - RS $43,600

 - Premier $45,800

 As always, don’t worry about MSRP.
 We include that in our reviews for reference.

 Chevrolet made it simple for the 2020 Traverse by going with the same engine and transmission across all trims.

 So, that engine is a 3.6L V6.
 It delivers 310 hp with 266 lb-ft of torque.
 And, It’s paired with a 9-speed automatic transmission.